lowcodeunit/public-web-docs/docs/guides/hosting/site-builders/docusaurus-sites.md

 ### Source Control

-We strongly believe in the use of source code, and so should you.
-So let's get started setting up our GitHub repository.
+Let's get started setting up our GitHub repository.
 Choose the organization (or your individual account) in GitHub, select the repositories tab and then new repo.
 Give the repo a unique name and description, select public, and I like to seed the repo with a license file (generally an MIT license for something like this).
 Now that we have a repository setup, let's clone it to our local system and open the folder with VS Code.

 ### Docusaurus Project